- Open Source CEO by Bill Kerr

 Your First Product Will Be A Dumpster Fire

 But youāre not alone.
-Even the brands that we know and love today started off being steaming piles of startup excrement.
-They didnāt come out the incorporational* womb as multi-billion dollar mega-companies.
+Even the brands we know and love today started out as steaming piles of startup excrement.
+They didnāt come out of the incorporational* womb as multi-billion dollar mega-companies.
 Most of them started in garages or stinky college dorms.

 *Incorporational is a new word I am testing out right now.